Q: What are the benefits of using E-Learning?

 Learners are limited to no more than three attempts at any given assessment to ensure they achieve a mastery score by learning the material rather than by continually repeating the assessment until they memorize the answers.
 A mastery score is also the criterion used to determine if the learner has earned the CE units for the respective module.

 AACN E-Learning reporting features give the Site Manager the opportunity to see both composite and individual assessment scores.
 The AACN E-Learning reporting features also allow for the learner and Site Manager to drill down to the answers and the relevant reference sections within each module.

-Q: What score do I have to achieve on a module assessment to earn the associated CNE certificate?
+Q: What score do I have to achieve on a module assessment to earn the associated CE certificate?

-A: AACN suggests that 80 percent be used as the module assessment passing score and, once achieved, the learner be approved for CNE credit.
+A: AACN suggests that 80 percent be used as the module assessment passing score and, once achieved, the learner be approved for CE credit.